Justice Dept. in DC taking over Texas AG corruption probe

 Although the unit has secured major convictions, it has also endured notable setbacks.

-The section was involved in prosecuting former Virginia Gov. Bob McDonnell, a Republican, but the case was later overturned by the Supreme Court.
+The section was involved in prosecuting former Virginia Gov. Bob McDonnell, a Republican, but the Supreme Court later overturned his bribery conviction.
 The section also prosecuted former Democratic vice presidential nominee John Edwards, but a jury acquitted him on one count and deadlocked on others.
 The Justice Department declined to try him again.
 A jury also deadlocked in the case of New Jersey Sen. Bob Menendez, prompting a judge to declare a mistrial.

 Tucker reported from Washington.